TheaAviss/PyQAAI/README.md

         __/ |
         |___/
 ```
-PyQAAI (Python Quality Assurance AI) is an AI-powered command-line tool that automates the quality assurance process for Python code.
-PyQAAI seamlessly performs comprehensive code analysis using AST, executes automated QA checks, generates detailed HTML reports, and suggests code improvements.
-By harnessing the power of a guided intelligent assistant, PyQAAI enhances your code quality, making it an essential tool for maintaining high standards in Python development projects.
+PyQAAI (Python Quality Assurance AI) is a powerful, AI-driven command-line tool designed to automate and elevate the quality assurance process for Python code.
+It seamlessly integrates comprehensive code analysis through Abstract Syntax Tree (AST) inspections and SoTA LLM Inference, executes a tiered suite of automated QA checks, and generates detailed HTML reports.
+PyQAAI also offers intelligent code improvement suggestions, serving as a guided assistant to help you maintain high coding standards.

-Note: This tool shouldn't be treated as infallible and one is advised not to blindly copy/paste any suggested code improvements, but rather use this tool as a way to check for things you might have missed or get ideas for general improvements.
+While this tool is invaluable for identifying potential issues and enhancing your code, it's important to treat its suggestions as potential guidance rather than definitive solutions.
+Use PyQAAI to catch overlooked details and inspire thoughtful improvements in your Python development projects.

 ## Features